auztintech/printf/README.md

-printf project team project done by Augustine and Adeshina
+printf team project done by Augustine and Adeshina